Wednesday, August 10, 2022

 A long unavailable Dino di Laurentiis classic emerges in full HD restored beauty to make Bronson fans' hearts soar like hawk.
 Reasons, many: Wintry mountain beauty (Colorado standing in for the Black Hills of South Dakota) cools hot summer viewing.
 The Jaws-y great white buffalo is a very cool giant animatronic monster (rather than a real buffalo painted white).
 The mighty rumblings of great beast's hooves perfectly echo through John Barry's moody low-end score.

 Charles Bronson is an incognito Wild Bill Hickok in the late 1800s, wearing sunglasses even at twilight, never smiling except twice.
-Everywhere on his journey north to the Dakota gold rush, old enemies (Clint Walker is one!) are eager to kill him.
-So it's one of the elegiac westerns where the men who won the west now slink through town like anti-celebrities, inviting retribution for old killings of various people's friends or parents.
+Everywhere on his journey north to the Dakota gold rush, old enemies (including Clint Walker!) are eager to kill him and old whores ready to embrace him.
+Yes, it's one of the elegiac westerns where the aging men who won the west now slink through towns they helped civilize like anti-celebrities, inviting retribution for old killings of various people's friends or parents even if they were no good.
 Also, he has nightmares of a white buffalo charging him, so he partners up with crusty old buff skinner Jack Warden, and heads to where the "white spike" was last seen.

-But there's some other legendary figure hunting the white buffalo, and it's an incognito Crazy Horse (Will Sampson).
-He seeks vengeance after it trashes his camp and tramples his wife and child and half the tribe.
-Will the Bronson and Crazy Horse bond, despite layers of distrust?
-A whole chunk of the film becomes about their odd blossoming friendship.
+Ho!
+There's some other legendary figure hunting the white buffalo, and it's an incognito Crazy Horse (Will Sampson); he seeks vengeance after it stampedes through his camp and tramples his wife and child and half the tribe.
+Will Bronson and Crazy Horse bond, despite layers of distrust and Jack Warden's racism?
+Of course once Warden is out of the way, the last big chunk of the film becomes about their odd blossoming friendship in the white out Black Hill expanses.

-The Richard Sale screenplay is full of strange mythopoetic dialogue that one wonders if anyone ever actually talked back then.
-Hickok greats Warden by saying "he's been known to puddle his britches at a Kayoia war whoop."
-Hickok says no to sex with old prostitute friend (Kim Novak!) because "sometime back, one of your scarlet sisters dosed me proper" (the first time I've ever heard anyone bow out of sex due to an STD in any movie - so props).
-Sex is "riding the high horse," or "flying the eagle," It's also the first time I heard the word "comity" used in a sentence.
-It's a great scene that reminds us that 1977 was still a time you could find mature adult-themed action/adventure movies, i.e. until that same year's Star Wars changed everything.
+The Richard Sale screenplay is full of strange mythopoetic, very writerly, adult dialogue that somehow suffuses the best western literature and may well confuse any idiot manchild audience member.
+Bronson's Hickock greets crusty old trapper Warden by saying "he's been known to puddle his britches at a Kayoia war whoop."
+Hickok says no to sex with old prostitute friend (Kim Novak!) because "sometime back, one of your scarlet sisters dosed me proper" (translation: one of her fellow prostitutes gave him syphilis and penicillin and he doesn't want to spread it).
+It may be a small moment, tossed off by Charlie in that unique under-the-breath way of his, but it's the first time I've ever heard anyone bow out of sex due to an STD in any movie and it's pretty brave of all involved to keep it in.
+Other weird slang is left to audiences to glean on their own: sex is "riding the high horse," or "flying the eagle," It's also the first time I heard the word "comity" used in a sentence.
+Even if it's a movie about a giant white buffalo on a typically Dino Di Laurentiis-ian post-Jaws-style rampage, 1977 was still a time you could find mature adult-themed action/adventure movies, i.e. aimed at older people- the type who spring for babysitters so they can go out and see movies that didn't talk down to them.
 It also reminds us Novak's stardom was well-earned, as she pares her performance down to Bronson's limited emotional range to create an actual connection.
-It seems like these two characters really do know each other from way back when things were wilder, and now both are as exhausted, but still occasionally dangerous, as wildness itself.
+It seems like these two characters really do know each other from way back when things in the west were wilder, and now both are as exhausted, but still occasionally dangerous, as what remains of the wilderness itself.

-It's refreshing, it's interesting, but doesn't quite work.
-To make such faux-antiquated folksy slang sound natural you either have to be from the west (i.e. Slim Pickens as a stagecoach driver, for whom slang"Blue whistler -- must a caught her right in the third eye," sounds right natural), or be coached by a director like John Huston, whose Moby Dick adaption, for example, masterfully brings in the poetry and dosed metaphysical anger of Melville's dialogue without ever seeming pretentious, strained, or losing its sense of adventure.
+Still, though it's refreshing, and it's interesting, in the directorial hands of Brit J. Lee Thompson, a reliable action man with no ear for poetry, a lot of the time the colloquialisms don't quite connect.
+To make such faux-antiquated folksy slang sound natural you either have to be from the west (i.e. Slim Pickens, who shows up as a stagecoach driver, for whom slang"Blue whistler -- must a caught her right in the third eye," sounds right natural), or be coached by a director like John Huston, whose Moby Dick adaption, for example, masterfully brings in the poetry and dosed metaphysical anger of Melville's dialogue without ever seeming pretentious, strained, or losing its sense of adventure.

 Samson and Bronson bond from 30 yards away by making crazy hand